ajbc/spf/scripts/README.md

 **Main scripts**
 - `process_data.py` process the data into 80% train, 10% test, and 1% validation sets
+    - This script culls the user network such that only connections that have at least one item in common are included.
     - **Use:** `python process_data.py [ratings-file] [network-file] [output-dir] [K]`
 - `study.sh` run SPF and comparison models on a specified dataset
     - **Use:** `./study [data-dir] [output-dir] [K] [directed/undirected]`